Stuart Young: Political career

 In December 2022, Young was elected as the Chairman of the PNM.
-After the party's defeat in the 2025 general election, Young resigned party chairman.
+After the party's defeat in the 2025 general election, Young resigned as party chairman.
 On 3 January 2025, Prime Minister Keith Rowley announced his intention to resign as prime minister before elections are constitutionally due later this year.
-On 26 February 2025, Prime Minister Keith Rowley announced he would officially resign from office on 16 March.
-On 6 January 2025, Stuart Young was elected by the PNM Parliamentary caucus as Prime Minister designate.
+On 26 February 2025, Rowley announced he would officially resign from office on 16 March.
+On 6 January 2025, Young was elected by the PNM Parliamentary caucus as Prime Minister designate.
 He won with 11 votes to Pennelope Beckles-Robinson's nine.
 He replaced Rowley on 17 March 2025, becoming Trinidad and Tobago's 8th Prime Minister.
 After becoming prime minister, a social media post about the incident of him being accused of bullying became popular, and Young responded a few days later saying that bullying in Trinidad and Tobago could not be overlooked.
 Barry Padarath, the MP for Princes Town, asked Young to apologise.
 Five hours after assuming his role as prime minister, Young changed Rowley's cabinet.
 He appointed Vishnu Dhanpaul, the former Trinidadian High Commissioner to Canada, as finance minister.
 He also replaced Reginald Armour with Camille Robinson-Regis, the former housing minister, as the new attorney general.
 He also replaced the security minister, Fitzgerald Hinds, with Marvin Gonzales, in turn replacing Robinson-Regis as housing minister with Adrian Leonce.
 Hassel Bacchus stayed as digital transformation minister, as well as taking on the role of junior finance minister.

 On his second day in office, Young advised President Christine Kangaloo to dissolve parliament and call an election for 28 April.